openshift/openshift-pep/openshift-pep-NNN.md

 * The Origin VM will continue to function as an all-in-one PaaS
 * Additionally, the VM will have a text-based wizard that will assist a user with the following deployment options:
     * "In Place" Role assignment - the VM can take on a specific role in an Origin deployment (broker, node or messaging server)
-    * Puppet deployment - the VM can connect to a bare Fedora instance via SSH and configure it for an Origin role
+    * Puppet deployment - the VM can connect to a bare Fedora/RHEL/CentOS instance via SSH and configure it for an Origin role
 	* Puppet script templates - Users can also copy the puppet scripts from the VM to modify and run on their own.

 <h3 id="text-based-wizard">The Text-Based Wizard</h3>